Buy Expired Domains For SEO in 2018 [Top 5 tips & tricks]

 So now, I do all the expired domains finding myself using the best software out there.
 If you don't have the time or don't want to put in the time, go buy the domains from a broker.
 You might end up spending a little more (hey - brokers have to eat too!) but you will be much better off for it.
 This is a painful task that takes me two hours every day of intense concentration.
 Seriously - if you don't want to do this - go buy your domains from a broker you trust.

-If however, you want to take the matters into your hands and want to find and buy the expired domains yourself, then I have two recommendations for Software that you need to use
+If however, you want to take the matters into your hands and want to find and buy the expired domains yourself, then I have three recommendations for Software that you need to use